eliseshaffer/portfolio/src/index.md

 layout: default
 ---

 👋🏻 Hey!
-I'm Elise.
+I'm Elise and I use she/her pronouns.
 I'm a Rubyist, an engineering manager, and a trans woman living in Longmont, CO.

 I work at [Red Canary](https://redcanary.com), where I lead the team